MirageC79/HevORT/electronics.md

 #### My typical workflow using the Duet looks like:

 __From the office:__
-* Design Part in Fusion and export to .stl
+* Design Part in Fusion360 and export to .stl
 * Slice part using Ultimaker Cura slicer
-* Upload and Start the .gcode file to the printer directly from Cura using the Duet plugin
+* Upload .gcode file to the printer directly from Cura using the Duet plugin
-* Open remote cam browser to watch the printer's first moves and print progress
+* Open Duet Web Control (DWC) and start heating build plate and nozzle
+* Load selected filament configuration file _(I like to have Acceleration, Jerk, Pressure advance and temperatere targetted PID individually set per filament type.
+The duet allows you to create filament profile that you can attribute to your selected tool/extruder)_

-__In the shop:__
+__Walk to the shop:__
+* Ensure printer is all set and clear to print
+* Load the chosen filament
+* Use web browser from the printer's tablet _(A cheap Amazon Fire 8)_ to access the web control and start the previously loaded job.
+* Witness the self leveling from the bed
+* Closely look at the nozzle height during printing of the skirt/brim.
+Adjust on the fly using the babystep 0.05mm + -  command from the DWC.
+* Walk away and keep looking at my web cam once in a while using my phone.
+_In case of failure, I will use my phone to log on the DWC and stop the printer_
-* Pick up the part and play!
+* Coma back, pick up the part and play!

+###
 [Back to main page](/README.md)